adaptive-scale/logchain/Readme.md

 ##### Use cases

 - When applications are deployment on-premise or on customer side.
-Logchain provides visibility into Errors for support without additional infrastructure
+Logchain provides visibility into Errors for application support without additional infrastructure
 - For small/medium applications that do not need huge logging infrastructure but still need visibility.

 #### Start Clickhouse server